 Get enough sleep

-Sleep is important for emotional health.
+Sleep is important for mental health.
 It’s even more effective if you plan your bedtime for roughly the same time every night.
 Aim for eight to nine hours of sleep every night.
 Developing a routine at bedtime can help you relax and ensure better quality sleep.
 Limiting caffeine can also have a positive impact on your sleep schedule.

 Mindfulness is a term you probably hear a lot, but mindfulness techniques are much more than just a fad.
 They’re scientifically recognized to reduce stress and anxiety and can be the key to balancing your emotions.

 Mindfulness is the act of engaging with the present moment.
 This can help direct your attention away from negative thinking.
 There are many ways to practice mindfulness.
 Examples include:

 - breathing exercises